Demexis/DemContainer/README.md

   </tr>
 </table>

 This container is used to inject dependencies between systems and components.
 It can also be used for regular classes.
-It was designed as a replacement for the “Service Allocator” pattern implementation.
+It was designed as a replacement for the “Service Locator” pattern implementation.

 ## Table of Contents
 - [Setup](#setup)